zpainter/iassist/content/about/general-assembly-minutes-2008.md

-The president announced the appointment of J Herndon to replace B Block as member at large of the Administrative Committee, the appointment of an archivist -- Amy West, chairing the new \'Organizational Memory Action Group\' and the appointment of Kristin Partlo as secretary.
+The president announced the appointment of J Herndon to replace B Block as member at large of the Administrative Committee, the appointment of an archivist -- Amy West, chairing the new 'Organizational Memory Action Group' and the appointment of Kristin Partlo as secretary.

 4. IASSIST 2009
 ---------------